-You organize your data SeaTable in bases.
+You organize data in SeaTable in bases.
 A base is a container for one or more tables.
-The tables of a Base can stand independently next to each other or - as in a database - can be linked to each other via relations.
-You can also share Bases with other team members or invite external third parties to work on them together.
-In the background, each Base maintains SeaTable a history for every Base, which you can use to undo changes and quickly and easily restore previous states, should you need to.
+The tables in a base can be independent of each other, or they can be linked to each other by relations, as in a database.
+You can also share bases with other team members or invite external third parties to work on them together.
+Unbeknownst to you, SeaTable maintains a history for each Base in the background, allowing you to undo changes and restore previous states quickly and easily should you need to.

-With a click on Add Base you create your first own Base.
-Enter a name and the Base will be placed on the start page.
-When you move the mouse pointer over the name of the Base, a pencil icon and the three-point icon for the advanced functions appear to the right of the name.
-You can use the pen icon to rename the Base and assign it a different icon and color.
+Click on Add Base to create your first base.
+Enter a name and the base is placed on the start page.
+If you move the mouse pointer over the name of the base, a pencil icon and the three-dot icon for the advanced functions appear to the right of the name.
+You can use the pencil icon to rename the base and assign a different icon and colour to it.
 The advanced functions include, for example, the release of a base or its export.
-You open the Base by clicking on its name.
+You open the base by clicking on its name.

-The new Base opens in the table view.
-Table view is the central, but not the only, view of SeaTable.
-In Table View, you manage the tables in Base, you define their layout, and you enter/analyze your data.
+The new base opens in the table view.
+The table view is the central, but not the only view of SeaTable.
+In the table view you manage the tables of the base, you define their layout and you enter/analyse your data.

-Before the data is entered, the table layout is defined.
-The table layout determines which data or data types you can enter in the table, which view options you have and how the fields behave in Web forms.
+Before data entry, the table layout must be defined.
+The table layout determines which data or data types you can enter in the table, which view options you have and how the fields behave in web forms.

 SeaTable offers a total of 17 column types.
-Traditional spreadsheet programs have text and date columns.
-Of course, SeaTable knows these too.
-SeaTable also offers columns for storing files and formatted text, as well as single and multiple selection fields.
-Do you want to store images for an entry?
-Simply drag the image to an image column and SeaTable will store it directly in the table.
-In SeaTable, you have all your data in one place!
+From traditional spreadsheet programmes you know text and date columns.
+Of course, SeaTable also knows these.
+In addition, SeaTable offers columns for storing files and formatted text as well as single and multiple selection fields.
+You want to store pictures for an entry?
+Just drag the picture into a picture column and SeaTable stores it directly in the table.
+In SeaTable you have all your data in one place!

-Another type of column that you do not know from a spreadsheet is the link.
-You use links to create relationships between rows in different tables.
-This procedure, which corresponds to the way relational database systems work, avoids duplicate entries, ensures data consistency, and provides an overview.
-Here is just one example of use: A property management company enters the managed objects in one table and links them to tenants that are managed in another table.
+Another column type that you are not familiar with from a spreadsheet is the link.
+With links you create relations between rows different tables.
+This procedure, which corresponds to the way relational database systems work, avoids double entries, ensures data consistency and creates an overview.
+Here is just one application example: A property management company records the managed objects in one table and links them to tenants who are managed in another table.
 If something changes in the object properties, the manager only has to change the adjustment in the object table.
-By means of a link, the changed information is automatically updated for all assigned tenants.
+By linking, the changed information is automatically updated for all assigned tenants.

-You create additional tables using the table tabs.
+You can create further tables using the table tabs.
 Each table has its own individual layout.
 Design the columns according to your wishes and needs.